FociSolutions/Orbital-Docs/Orbital-Docs/_pages/docs/contributing.md

 ## Getting Started

-If you haven't already, you should check out our [Getting Started](/docs/installation/) section.
+If you haven't already, you should check out our [Quick-Start Guide](/docs/quick-start-guide/) section.
 That's where you'll find our installation guide and an overview of the project.

 You should also take a moment to look at our [Code of Conduct](/docs/code-of-coduct/).